cheatcode/joystick/README.md

 ```

 Databases are specified as objects with a minimum of two properties: `provider` set equal to a string containing the lowercase name of one of Joystick's supported database providers and an `options` object which are the options for the official Node.js driver for that database (loaded and wired into your app by Joystick).

+In the above example, our app is loading _two_ databases simultaneously: MongoDB and PostgreSQL.

 ### Users database